-And then in 1987, a nice fellow from the sanitation department dropped off a few different colored bins and and instruction sheet.
+And then one day in 1987, a nice fellow from the sanitation department dropped off a few different colored bins and an instruction sheet.
 Curbside recycling pickup had come to your community.
 How about that!
 In fact, in 1987, curbside recycling reached over 1000 communities in the US.
 We were on our way to a greener country.
 We were peeling the labels off of little glass bottles of Tab, rinsing the inside and separating the cap.
 Recycling was here in the USA and it was working!
 We were all going to be okay.

 About ten years later, the same fellow from the sanitation department, with a little more gray in his beard, visited the home, collected his colored bins and replaced them with a bigger bin, and of course, left an instruction sheet.
 Single stream recycling had arrived in your hometown.
 All of those things you separated out before–no need to separate them.
 Just toss ’em all in the bin.
 The folks at the recycling center will sort it out from there.

 And this was the moment when we broke recycling in the US.
 There is no one to blame.
 But, over time, there developed an assumption, that “the folks at the recycling center” would or should sort out more than just single stream items.
-Americans acknowledged the convenience of single stream recycling by demanding more convenience.
+Yes, unfortunately, Americans acknowledged the convenience of single stream recycling by demanding more convenience.
 In just a few short years, many people reverted in their habits–no longer removing labels from bottles, leaving foodstuff contents in jars and pizza boxes, and even sending recycling to the curb in garbage bags.

 What Happens to “Recycling” that Cannot be Recycled?